rsdoiel/antenna/planet.md

 ---

-## Senior Kinahan figure on way to Ireland after extradition
+## McGovern charged with murder, conspiracy to murder

 date: 2025-05-29, from: RTÉ News

-One of the most senior figures in the Kinahan Organised Crime Group, who is wanted in Ireland to face charges of murder and involvement with a criminal gang, has been extradited from the United Arab Emirates.
+A senior figure in the Kinahan Organised Crime Group, who was extradited to Ireland from the United Arab Emirates, has been charged with murder and conspiracy to murder at a special sitting of the Special Criminal Court.

 <br>